WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter6).md

 ### Review

+There are some exercises in this book.
+I recorded questions I didn't answer correctly here.

 >1.
 When the government imposes a binding price floor, it causes_____ (Correct answer: D)

 a. the supply curve to shift to the left